seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 Of virtue for the name: but do not so:
 From lowest place when virtuous things proceed,
 The place is dignified by the doer's deed:
+Where great additions swell's, and virtue none,
+It is a dropsied honor.
+Good alone
+Is good without a name.
+Vileness is so:
 The property by what it is should go,
 Not by the title.
 She is young, wise, fair;
 In these to nature she's immediate heir,
+And these breed honor: that is honor's scorn,
+Which challenges itself as honor's born
+And is not like the sire: honors thrive,
+When rather from our acts we them derive
+Than our foregoers: the mere word's a slave
+Debosh'd on every tomb, on every grave
+A lying trophy, and as oft is dumb
+Where dust and damn'd oblivion is the tomb
-And these breed honor: What should be said?
+Of honor'd bones indeed.
+What should be said?
 If thou canst like this creature as a maid,
 I can create the rest: virtue and she
 Is her own dower; honor and wealth from me.